tlsnotary/docs-mdbook/src/quick_start/rust.md

 ![](../diagrams/overview_prover_verifier.svg)

+This example demonstrates how to use TLSNotary in a simple interactive session between a Prover and a Verifier.
+It involves the Verifier first verifying the MPC-TLS session and then confirming the correctness of the data.

 Follow the instructions from:
 <https://github.com/tlsnotary/tlsn/tree/main/crates/examples/interactive#readme>

 ## Simple Attestation Example: Verifying Data from an API in Rust with a Notary<a name="attestation"></a>

 ![](../diagrams/overview_notary.svg)

+TLSNotary can also be used in a setup where MPC-TLS verification is delegated to a notary server.
+In this example, the notary attests to the data served to the prover.
+Next, the prover can share this attestation with a Verifier who can verify the data.

 Follow the instructions from:
 <https://github.com/tlsnotary/tlsn/tree/main/crates/examples/attestation#readme>